 The 1916 Sporting News (M-101-4/5) Babe Ruth is not his first card, but is considered to be his true "rookie card" as the earlier Baltimore News card from 1914 was considered a pre-rookie or minor league card.

-Note that a recent sale of a PSA 6 copy of the Sporting News Ruth sold for $1.45 Million at auction, maybe slightly below what I might have expected.
+Note that a recent sale of PSA 6 copy of the Sporting News Ruth sold for $1.5 million at Goldin Auctions, below what I might have expected.

 5. 1909 T204 Ramly Walter Johnson